 25% of tuition per term (approximately $506.25 per 3-credit course).
 The award applies only to MATS tuition for approved courses.

-Please email the MATS Director to request approval in advance.
-Exceptions may be granted; otherwise eligibility may lapse.
+Please contact Student Success at support@wts.edu to request approval in advance.
+Exceptions may be granted by the MATS Program Director.
+Otherwise, eligibility may lapse.

-Continuing eligibility will be determined by the MATS Director on a case-by-case basis.
+Continuing eligibility will be determined by the MATS Program Director on a case-by-case basis.

 Unfortunately, Internet Explorer is an outdated browser and we do not currently support it.
 To have the best browsing experience, please upgrade to Microsoft Edge, Google Chrome or Safari.